-Morgan Sindall Group plc is a leading UK construction and regenerating group, operating in the public and commercial sectors through six divisions as above. a great way to get the sustainability message across and educate our supply chain.
+Morgan Sindall Group plc is a leading UK construction and regenerating group, operating in the public and commercial sectors through seven divisions as above. a great way to get the sustainability message across and educate our supply chain.

 We are delighted to be a partner on the Supply Chain Sustainability School as sustainability lies at the heart of our business and we are committed to providing practical support to enable our suppliers to develop their sustainability credentials.